woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

 Package list
 ------------

-Boundless Suite is broken up into a number of discrete packages.
+Boundless Server is broken up into a number of discrete packages.
 This section describes all of the available packages.

 The packages use the standard `RPM format <http://www.rpm.org/>`_ used in Red Hat-based systems.
 All packages can be installed with the following command::